 I believe it is so vitally important to a person that you listen with your full engagement of mind and body

-So many people listen with the intent to begin formulation their answer/story or comment.
+Do you people listen with the intent to begin formulation your answer/story or comment.

 So many people listen and repeat to empathise but fail to process and understand what they have heard.